-Many IVF cycles are carried out all of the world and each cycle is different and cannot be compared to one another, this also means then number of eggs collected, injected with sperm and how many of these go on to fertilise are unique to the couple undergoing an IVF cycle.
+Many IVF cycles are carried out all over the world and each cycle is different and cannot be compared to one another, this also means the number of eggs collected, injected with sperm and how many of these go on to fertilise are unique to the couple undergoing an IVF cycle.

 So, is cryopreservation only used to freeze embryos that left over from the treatment?

 Before anything, the key to effective use of embryo freezing/thawing treatments is for the clinic to have a very good record in cryopreservation services.
 The technological infrastructure of this service might be important but is not enough alone.
 The first step is embryo quality and selection for cryopreservation, next comes choosing the method for freezing.
 In this regard, the efficiency of specialists (embryologists) performing the procedure is crucial and requires experience.
 A high number of IVF clinics offer embryo cryopreservation services but there is tremendous difference in terms of success rates.
 Reputable IVF clinics offer embryo cryopreservation services to a larger number of patients.
 On the other hand the chances of successful conception with cryopreserved embryos should be at least the same as fresh embryo treatments.
 Implantation success after embryo transfer should be higher because the treatment time is focused on the endometrium lining and making the uterus suitable for embryo transfer without focusing on follicular development also.